cchitsiang/awesome-stars/topics.md

 - [cedricblondeau/world-cup-2018-cli-dashboard](https://github.com/cedricblondeau/world-cup-2018-cli-dashboard) - ⚽🏆 World Cup 2018 CLI dashboard: watch matches in your terminal.
 - [ParallelTask/dinoloop](https://github.com/ParallelTask/dinoloop) - Rest API framework built on top of expressjs powered by Typescript.
 - [manrajgrover/football-cli](https://github.com/manrajgrover/football-cli) - ⚽ Command line interface for Hackers who love football
-- [lionsoul2014/ip2region](https://github.com/lionsoul2014/ip2region) - Ip2region is a offline IP location library with accuracy rate of 99.9% and 0.0x millseconds searching performance.
-DB file is ONLY a few megabytes with all IP address stored. binding for Java,PHP,C,Py
 - [sekwiatkowski/awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape
 - [kyle8998/Vynchronize](https://github.com/kyle8998/Vynchronize) - Watch videos with friends online with the new real time video synchronization platform
 - [ThalKod/DropIt](https://github.com/ThalKod/DropIt) - DropIt is a File Uploader built with nodejs, Upload, get a link, and share your files with anyone easily.